mvolkmann/blog/src/bun.md

 ## WebSockets

-Bun has builtin support for WebSockets.
+Bun has built-in support for WebSockets.

 The following code in the file `ws-server.ts` demonstrates writing a WebSocket server.